 Goal & purpose

-Utilising his theatre and performance background as a professional, Bogdan Szyber will attempt an overlapping investigation of three fields:
+Utilizing his theatre and performance background as a professional, Bogdan Szyber will attempt an overlapping investigation of three fields:

 - The Academe as the Site of Performance